adrylain/Uncord/README.md

 Current goals:

-Backend:
+**Backend**:

-Discord-like roles and permissions system.
+* Discord-like roles and permissions system.
-Discord-like channels on private server instances.
+* Discord-like channels on private server instances.
-E2E encryption text chat for private server instances.
+* E2E encryption text chat for private server instances.

-Client:
+**Client**:

-CLI that can connect to discord.com servers.
+* CLI that can connect to discord.com servers.
-CLI that can connect to private server instances.
+* CLI that can connect to private server instances.